How to Add Humour and Comedy to Your Brand

 You need to know your audience if you want to make them laugh.
 Once you’ve identified your target audience, you can tailor your humour to their tastes.
 This increases the likelihood of a connection.

-Select the type of humour
+Select the type of humour.

 You must know that there are different types of humour, too.
 So, once you understand your audience, you must choose the type of humour that will resonate with them for your marketing.
-Remember that you don’t have to stick to one type of humour all the time (although some brands do for consistency).
+Remember that you don’t always have to stick to one type of humour (although some brands do for consistency).
 You can use one type of humour for your ad, for instance, and another for your next.

 That said, here are the different types of humour you can choose from:

-• Deadpan humour
+- Deadpan humour

 Deadpan humour is blunt and almost awkward.
 The Office is an excellent example of deadpan humour.
 In-person, deadpan jokes are told with a straight face. (‘Deadpan’ refers to the joke-teller’s face, ‘the pan’ being the face which is ‘dead’ with emotion.)
 Text versions of deadpan humour should reflect this, but video adverts are better for deadpan humour.